 - they don't allow themselves enough profit margin for the risks involved in the project

-- they are so keen to get involved in property development they don’t allow themselves a reasonable profit margin and can’t get finance, as recently lenders have tightened construction lending.
+- they are so keen to get involved in property development that they don't allow themselves a reasonable profit margin and can't get finance, as recently lenders have tightened construction lending.

 The maximal productivity of a property is tightly related to its ability to generate the highest net return to the developer.